SegmentationBLWX/sssegmentation/docs/Tutorials.md

 }
 ```

-The other arguments are set for instancing the corresponding activation layer.
+The other arguments in `SEGMENTOR_CFG['act_cfg']` are set for instancing the corresponding activation layer.

 To learn more about how to set the specific arguments for each activation function, you can jump to [`ssseg/modules/models/backbones/bricks/activation` directory](https://github.com/SegmentationBLWX/sssegmentation/tree/main/ssseg/modules/models/backbones/bricks/activation) to check the source codes of each activation function.